-The HSE's latest recruitment campaign was launched in 2017 and was run in order to create a national supplementary panel for Student Paramedics.
+The HSE has launched a national recruitment campaign in order to create a national panel for Student Paramedics.

-Application Form on HSE website here (deadline was September 7th, 2017
+Application Form on HSE website here (deadline is 12 noon on Wednesday 10th April 2019)

 Verbal Evaluation and Analytical Reasoning Testing (supervised tests are taken in Dublin)